 “More than 2,600 employers are involved in designing the new apprenticeships standards.”

 With the new Government reforms, there has never been a better time to work with an apprentice.
 The new frameworks place the employer at the heart of their design, meaning your staff are learning the practical skills that will directly benefit your business.

-Small employers and now required to co-invest 10% of the costs of training.
-And for large employers with a payroll bill of over £3 million, apprenticeship training has now become a mandatory requirement.
+For large employers with a payroll bill of over £3 million, apprenticeship training has now become a mandatory requirement.